trogua/webkit-5.01-port/README.md

 It should work for firmwares 5.01 - 5.05 but the gadget offsets might need to be changed for the other versions.

-### Changes

-* Added a check to not list the current and parent directory directories when browsing the browser directories

 ### Reference
 [Original by qwertyoruiopz](http://crack.bargains/550/)